petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 ---
 title: Page Speed Comparison of Singapore Commerce
 date: 2021-06-10
-description: Comparison of popular Singapore Commerce sites using data from the Chrome UX Report.
-We look at how they perform and the areas of improvement they can benefit from.
+description: Performance comparison of Singapore E-commerce stores.
+We look at how the sites perform and the areas of improvement that can speed up their web performance.
+We will use Chrome UX Report to measure the Core Web Vitals of each store and how they compare against each other.
 tags:
   - performance
 devto: https://dev.to/petermekhaeil/page-speed-comparison-of-singapore-commerce-1go6